Table of Contents

 What is BornHack?
-Info by the Info team
+Info by the Orga team

 When is BornHack 2019 happening?
-Info by the Info team
+Info by the Orga team

 BornHack 2019 starts Thursday, August 8th, 2019 at noon (12:00).
-It will be possible to access the venue before noon if for example you arrive early in the morning.
+It will be possible to access the venue before noon if for example you arrive early in the morning or want to help with the build-up.
 But please don't expect everything to be ready before noon :)

 Travel information Info by the Info team

-Also note that when arriving by car we require you to buy a parking ticket for your car.
+Also note that when arriving by car we require you to buy a car park ticket for your car.
+The parking space is located between Hylkedamsvej 52 and the main entrance.

-If you have a spare seat in your car, please consider putting it on the rideshare at https://bornhack.dk/bornhack-2019/rideshare/ to help other hackers to get to BornHack!
+If you have a spare seat in your car, please consider putting it on the rideshare to help other hackers to get to BornHack!
+Don't forget to leave some contact details.

 Caravans, autocampers and other sleep-in cars are welcome on BornHack.
 The area east of the main camping area is a caravan area.